mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-21.md

 -> Error Handling: A single .catch() can handle errors from any part of the chain.
 -> Sequential Execution: Each step waits for the previous one to complete.

-# splitting promise chain into indivisual promises
+# Splitting promise chain into indivisual promises

 **💡 Step 1: Create Order (Promise 1)**